tybruno/hosts_parser/README.md

 Made the ability to parse a string of hosts easier.
 #### Key Features:
 * **Easy**: Designed with simplicity in mind.
 Uses modern design principle making the code DRY and Extensible.
 * **Great Developer Experience**: Being fully typed makes it great for editor support.
-Want to make your own Action Runner workflow?
-Just combine or inherit from the pre built components to match your use case.
 * **There is More!!!**:
     * [host_reader](https://github.com/tybruno/hosts_reader): retreive a list of host from a file or string.
     * [commands_reader](https://github.com/tybruno/commands_reader): retreive a list of commands from a file or string.